 The journey planner gives you the price, estimated time, and route for your journey.
 It includes walking times, transfers and will advise of any delays or closures.
 It even says what mode of public transportation is best.

 Don’t want to walk more than 20 minutes?
 Need a step free route?
 Want to go via a certain stop to meet up with friends?
 The journey planner also allows you to edit your preferences for the way you want to travel.

 Alternatively, use the Underground transportation map to work out which Underground lines and stations you need.
-You can pick up a printed version of the map at most stations.
-This online version includes walking times between stations.
+There are boards at each station, or you can pick up a printed version of the map at most stations.
+We use this online version which includes walking times between stations.